nysta12/tdde35_labbar/README.md

 ### 5. Place your code and a report into the forked repository
 After completing an assignment, edit/upload the files to your forked repository.

-If there exists an example report in a lab folder, then you can edit such file in your browser:
+If there exists an example report in a lab folder, then you can edit it in your browser:

 > <img src="/pictures/edit.png"  width="500">
 ---